Simple Steps To Get The Most From Your Massage Gun

 - The Bullet- Best used on trigger points or knots.
 This attachment is great to really focus in on one particular spot on the body.
 For instance areas of the shoulders or different ligament attachment points.

 - The Fork Head- The dual-pronged head allows you to target areas such as the spine, without hitting the bone.
+This massage gun tip is a great starting point to help alleviate sciatica symptoms associated with tight paraspinal muscles.
 It can also be used for other places like the calf muscles or along the achilles too.

 After an intense workout, your fatigued muscles are probably spent.
-By utilizing a massage gun immediately after a workout, can aid your recovery.
+Utilizing a massage gun immediately after a workout, can aid your recovery.
 Not just that, using a massage gun is leaps and bounds easier to utilize than a foam roller.

 Remember, your muscles are already stretched, strained, and inflamed.
 Stick to the 2 minute rule for each muscle group.
 Overdoing it will only exacerbate the discomfort or result in more injury.
 You merely wish to use it enough to flush the lactic acid from the muscles.